-Or consider transferring points from American Express Membership Rewards cards like the Premier Rewards Gold Card from American Express or The Platinum Card® from American Express.
+Or consider transferring points from American Express Membership Rewards card like the The Platinum Card® from American Express.
 But keep in mind, the transfer ratio isn’t as good (5 AMEX Membership Rewards points = 4 British Airways Avios points).

 Transferring Flexible Points to British Airways

 British Airways, Aer Lingus, and Iberia use the same points currency, called Avios.
 This means you can easily transfer Avios points between them.

 Most travel blogs recommended booking Aer Lingus award flights by calling British Airways.
 You can’t search for Aer Lingus award flights on BritishAirways.com, but you can find available award seats on United.com.

 So I booked our intra-Europe flights online as he suggested, and it was much simpler and showed more award seats!
 I’ll show you how I did it.

 How to Book Aer Lingus Award Flights Online